Nonprofit Data Analytics - Dysfunction with No One to Blame.

 Do patients prefer to see therapists of the same gender and native language?

 Seems pretty simple, right?
 Get a breakdown of all the genders and spoken languages for the therapists and patients and send that in.
-Well, simple, it wasn’t, because immediately I ran into several problems.
+Well, simple it wasn’t, because immediately I ran into several problems.
 Problems, by the way, I also discovered weren’t only specific to Sunrise Wellness…

-As an example, the same Sunrise Wellness therapist’s name on the EMR was Rachel Smith, but on the HR Platform was Hannah Martin!
-It was so bad that initial attempts to match based on names (because it was the only possible common factor) were more than 80% off!
+Mismatched Data (or the Who’s Who problem): The gender data for our 3000+ patients was stored in our EMR (Electronic Medical Record software.
+A website or application where medical information is gathered and stored).
+But the gender data of our 500+ therapists was stored in a totally different location!
+Therapist gender was stored in two different HR platforms which did not “talk” to our EMR in any way shape or form and did not have a workflow crossing users over from one platform to the other.
+As an example, the same Sunrise Wellness therapist’s name on our EMR was Rachel Smith, but on our HR Platform was Hannah Martin!
+The same person!
+It was so bad that initial attempts to match people in both software based on names (because it was the only possible common factor) were more than 80% off!
 First and last names were spelled differently across platforms, therapists who got married and changed their last names, only got married in one program, some had middle initials some didn’t, and some put their middle initials in the first-name field while others put it in the last name field.

 Besides for all that and worse still, data on the therapists’ preferred language was collected on paper!
 Paper, I tell you!
 With all that, the only redeeming factor was the level of automated access I was given.
 The two software we used for our HR portal and for payroll (why we have both, don’t ask), gave me live access to the data I needed.
 Bless them, both had easily interactable APIs (Application Programming Interface.
 Basically, a way to interact with the software through programming and automation).